Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 ...

-What Is a Business Impact Analysis?
+What is a Business Impact Analysis?

 3. What dependencies exist?
 (Systems, suppliers, people)

 That sounds professional.
-And it is – technically speaking.
+And technically, it is.

 The three core questions of a Business Impact Analysis